hussein-nasser/uncli/README.md

 - Restart IIS
 - (OPTIONAL only change when your webadaptor is not /portal) In c:\inetpub\wwwroot\log edit the `index.html` and find this line of code
 - Update the JSON object with the correct URL, for example if your webadaptor is https://utilitynetwork.esri.com/portal set the "portal" to be that.
 You don't have to update the referer it will be automatically calculated it.
+- (Optional) if you have multiple federated server , you have to set the correct one you want to query admin api for in the `"server"` parameter below.

 ```js
 let parameters = {